 On July 6, 2011, Brian Matayoshi, 57, and his wife, Marylyn, 58, were hiking in Yellowstone National Park when they came upon a grizzly bear and fled, screaming.
 Brian was bitten and clawed to death; Marylyn, who had stopped and crouched behind a tree, was approached by the bear but left unharmed.
 The lesson?
 If you come face-to-face with a wild animal, resist the urge to run, which can trigger the beast’s predatory instinct.

 Even better: Reduce the risk of an attack by giving bears a chance to get out of your way.
 “Try to stay in the open,” says Larry Aumiller, manager of Alaska’s McNeil River State Game Sanctuary.
 “If you have to move through thick brush, make noise by clapping and shouting.”
 And always carry repellent pepper spray when hiking; it can deter a charging bear from up to 30 feet away.
-These tips can keep you safe from bears.

 Don’t cut down leaning trees